-- 15.1 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction. - 15.3 Security procedures include: - 15.3.1 Entry controls.
+- 15.1 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - 15.2 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction. - 15.3 Security procedures include: - 15.3.1 Entry controls.
 Any stranger seen in entry-controlled areas should be reported to the Data Lead of the school, who will in turn report to the DPO. - 15.3.2 Secure lockable desks and cupboards.
 Desks and cupboards should be kept locked if they hold confidential information of any kind.
-(Personal information is always considered confidential.) - 15.3.3 Methods of disposal.
+(Personal information is always considered confidential.)

+- 15.3.3 Methods of disposal.
 Paper documents should be shredded.
 Digital storage devices should be completely cleaned of data when they are no longer required.
 IT assets must be disposed of in accordance with the Information Commissioner's Office guidance on the disposal of IT assets. - 15.3.4 Equipment.
-Data users must ensure that individual monitors do not show confidential information to passers-by and that they log off from their PC when it is left unattended. - 15.3.5 Working away from the school premises paper documents.
-Data users must ensure that any confidential information taken off site must be secured and not made available to anyone not employed by the Trust. - 15.3.6 Working away from the school premises electronic working.
+Data users must ensure that individual monitors do not show confidential information to passers-by and that they log off from their PC when it is left unattended. - 15.3.5 Data Storage.
+All schools in the Trust should ensure that only encrypted USB stick or portable hard drives can be used on school systems. - 15.3.6 Laptops.
+All laptops to be encrypted. - 15.3.7 Working away from the school premises paper documents.
+Data users must ensure that any confidential information taken off site must be secured and not made available to anyone not employed by the Trust. - 15.3.8 Working away from the school premises electronic working.
 Data users must ensure that any confidential information accessed off site must be secured by password such as from a secure network or security pass on a laptop.
-No data should be downloaded or stored on another device such as a home computer that may be accessed by other people not employed by

-- the Trust.
-For remote learning including live lessons, please refer to the schools procedures for safeguarding and data protection. - 15.3.7 Document printing.
-Documents containing personal data must be collected immediately from printers and not left on photocopiers. - 15.3.8 Emails.
-All emails should be securely and permanently deleted centrally by an IT manager after 3 years.
-However some emails may be stored securely for longer to meet other legal requirements. - 15.3.9 Photographs.
-All photographs should be kept the period of time the student is at school and then for a reasonable time after they have left school. - 15.4 Any member of staff found to be in breach of the above security measures may be subject to disciplinary action.
+No data should be downloaded or stored on another device such as a home computer that may be accessed by other people not employed by the Trust.
+For remote learning including live lessons, please refer to the schools procedures for safeguarding and data protection. - 15.3.9 Document printing.
+Documents containing personal data must be collected immediately from printers and not left on photocopiers. - 15.3.10 Emails.
+All emails should be securely and permanently deleted centrally by an IT manager after 1 year or, in the case of emails of Trustees and Members after two years.
+However, some emails may be stored securely for longer to meet other legal requirements. - 15.3.11 Access to emails.
+All schools in the Trust should set up and maintain multi-authentication process for accessing emails. - 15.3.12 Photographs.
+All photographs should be kept for the period of time the student is at school and then for a reasonable time after they have left school. - 15.3.13 No accessing school systems from abroad.
+All schools should ensure that only staff and students located in the UK can access school systems.
+Approval to access from abroad for a specific period of time should be sought by a member of staff or student as and when required. - 15.4 Any member of staff found to be in breach of the above security measures may be subject to disciplinary action.